-NAGOYA Protocol: universities at the heart of APA initiatives
+NAGOYA Protocol: Universities at the Heart of ABS Initiatives

-The University of Montpellier implements regulations governing access to genetic resources and associated traditional knowledge and the sharing of benefits arising from their use (ABS) in the context of research and development activities.
+The University of Montpellier implements regulations governing access to genetic resources and associated traditional knowledge, as well as the sharing of benefits arising from their use (ABS), in the context of research and development activities.

 © Patrick Aventurier

-Compliance with the Convention on Biological Diversity (CBD), avoidance of biopiracy, and above all, commitment to good practices of cooperation and benefit sharing with all our partners are strategic issues for our institution.
-Our approach is part of a policy of responsible research and administrative simplification for implementation as close as possible to the field.
+Compliance with the Convention on Biological Diversity (CBD), preventing biopiracy, and, above all, committing to best practices in cooperation and benefit-sharing with all our partners are strategic priorities for our institution.
+Our approach is rooted in responsible research practices and administrative streamlining to ensure implementation as close to the field as possible.

 Since 2018, the UM has launched several initiatives internally and with its partners:

-• Creation of an APA unit within the institution, with the appointment of a scientific advisor and an administrative advisor for APA, and an internal committee bringing together all the expertise available within the UM's departments.
+- Establishment of an APA unit within the institution, including the appointment of a scientific coordinator and an administrative coordinator for APA, as well as an internal committee bringing together all the expertise available within the UM’s departments

-• Implementation of an inter-institutional committee with partners from the MUSE I-site (UM, CNRS, INRA, IRD, CIRAD, MSA, IFREMER) in order to network, share information, and harmonize internal procedures that will coexist in research units.
+- Establishment of an inter-institutional committee with the partners of the I-site MUSE (UM, CNRS, INRA, IRD, CIRAD, MSA, IFREMER) to facilitate networking, share information, and harmonize the internal procedures that will be in place across the research units.

-• Acquisition of expertise through participation in training days and networking: training day with the FRB and national parks; working meeting on collections with the MNHN.
+- Gaining expertise through participation in training sessions and networking: a training session with the FRB and the national parks; a working meeting on collections with the MNHN.

-• Organization of awareness-raising activities: conference entitled "First Steps in APA" in partnership with the FRB.
+- Organization of awareness-raising initiatives: “First Steps in APA” conference in partnership with the FRB.

-The internal procedure is available on the UM's digital workspace and is currently being tested in collaboration with a few pilot research units.
+The internal procedure is available on the UM’s digital campus platform and is currently being tested in collaboration with a few pilot research units.